arg387/arg387/README.md

 ---

-The cards are made with [github-readme-stats](https://github.com/anuraghazra/github-readme-stats).
+The cards are made with [github-readme-stats](https://github.com/anuraghazra/github-readme-stats) and [github-readme-stats-fast](https://github.com/Pranesh-2005/github-readme-stats-fast) .
 The snake game is made from [profile-readme-generator](https://profile-readme-generator.com) site.
 Feel free to check it...

 ---